PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

 .. function:: setMetric(name, value) -> double

-  .. versionadded:: 1.x
+  .. versionadded:: 1.8.0

-  Decrement counter by one, will issue an error if the metric is not declared or not a ``counter`` Return the new value
+  Set the new value, will issue an error if the metric is not declared or not a ``gauge`` Return the new value

   :param str name: The name of the metric